Foreign Emergency Support Team: History

-The FEST was created in 1986, and has long since largely remained shrouded in mystery.
-Since then has deployed over thirty times to critical situations around the world.
-The team deploys on four hours notice to assist and advise the U.S. Chief of Mission in assessing crises and coordinating U.S. government crisis response activities.
+The FEST was created in 1986, and has long remained shrouded in mystery.
+It has deployed over thirty times to critical situations around the world since its inception.
+The team maintains the capability to deploy within hours to advise and assist the U.S. chief of mission coordinating U.S. government crisis response activities and to augment embassy operations.

-The Diplomatic Security Service leads the FEST, and it includes representatives from the U.S. Department of State, Department of Defense, the Intelligence Community, and the Federal Bureau of Investigation, and other appropriate agencies, such as the Department of Energy, as circumstances warrant.
-FEST composition is flexible and tailored to the specific incident and U.S. Embassy needs.
+The Diplomatic Security Service leads the FEST, and it includes representatives from the U.S. Department of State, Department of Defense, the intelligence community, and the Federal Bureau of Investigation, and other appropriate agencies, such as the Department of Energy, as circumstances warrant.
+FEST composition is flexible and tailored to the specific incident and U.S. embassy needs.
 The FEST provides specialized crisis response expertise to augment existing U.S. Mission and host government capabilities.
 In addition to terrorism, the unit specializes in responding to Weapons of Mass Destruction and CBRNE events.

 FEST is the counterpart of the Domestic Emergency Support Team (DEST) which serves a similar role for crises within the United States.